How Much Should I Bench Press for My Weight (in kg)? Calculator

 Bench Press Standards in Kilograms

-Fitness researchers and federations publish bench press standards (kg) to help lifters gauge their strength.
-These standards vary by sex, body weight, and training level.
-Here’s a simplified breakdown for men:
+Bench press standards can help lifters estimate how their strength compares with common gym-level benchmarks.
+These standards vary by sex, bodyweight and training experience.
+Here’s a simplified breakdown:

 For women, the numbers are lower but just as impressive.
 For example, a bench press 40kg woman is considered strong if she can do multiple reps with good form.